Buying a Violin Checklist or How to Buy a Violin: Beginners Guide

 How do I pick the right violin?

-You can pick the right violin for you by checking the following: there should be no plastic parts, the pegs and fine tuners should turn easily enough, the violin (including purfling) should be made of solid wood.
-Finally, check the strings to see if you can move from one to another easily, and check whether they are not too high from the fingerboard.
-They should have even spacing.
+You should pick the violin by checking a number of indicators: it should be free from plastic parts, the pegs and tuners should turn with ease, and it should be made of solid wood.
+Check the strings to see if you can move from one to another easily.
+Check whether the strings have even spacing.

 How much should you spend on a beginner violin?